njoppi2/my-scripts/README.md

 - Use IFTTT integrated with google assistant to make a POST request to the computer every time I tell the assistant a specific command.
 - Since my public ip is dynamic, I use duckdns to host a website that will listen to that POST request then foward it to my computer's ip address.
     - To make sure my ip address is updated, I have a crontab job on my computer that updates the fowarding address on duckdns every 5 minutes.
-- Portfoward every request from a custom port of your router to your computer, which should have a static private ip.
+- Port-foward every request from a custom port of your router to your computer, which should have a static private ip.
 - Set up a webhook listener that starts on startup, and is managed by supervisor while the computer is online.
 - Map webhook requests to the desired scripts.